 California sets Feb.
 1 deadline for health worker boosters

 SACRAMENTO, Calif.
 (AP) — California's roughly 2.5 million health care workers have until Feb.
-1 to get a coronavirus vaccine booster shot or risk losing their jobs, Gov. Gavin Newsom announced Wednesday.
+1 to get a coronavirus vaccine booster shot or risk losing their jobs, Gov. Gavin Newsom said Wednesday.

 California was the first state to require health care workers to be vaccinated, a rule that took effect in September.
 Most workers have complied.
 But thousands of others have either lost their jobs or been suspended.